 Feeling your baby move is a sign that they are well.
 Most women usually begin to feel their baby move between 16 and 24 weeks of pregnancy.
 A baby’s movements can be described as anything from a kick, flutter, swish or roll.
 The type of movement may change as your pregnancy progresses.
-Download Feeling your baby move is a sign that they are well.
-This leaflet developed with NHS England on baby's movements in pregnancy.

 How often should my baby move?

 There is no set number of normal movements.
 Your baby will have their own pattern of movements that you should get to know.